-Full Day Itinerary: After breakfast, visit a tea plantation and factory where one of the best tea in the world is produced.
-You will be told all about the process of manufacturing tea and also see how tea is graded.
-Enjoy a tasting of pure Ceylon tea in the factory, and a chance to buy some to bring home with you.
+Full Day Itinerary: After breakfast, visit a tea plantation and factory where one of the best teas in the world is produced.
+You will learn all about the process of growing, grading and processing the world-famous tea followed by a tasting of pure Ceylon tea, and a chance to buy some to bring home with you.

-Drive to Hakgala Botanical Gardens, where you will see a large variety of indigenous plants, as well as species from other parts of the world, from the back of a golf-cart.
-Then, you will have the opportunity to walk around the gardens on your own.
+Your next stop is Hakgala Botanical Gardens, where you will see a large variety of indigenous plants, as well as species from other parts of the world.

 Day 9: Nuwara Eliya & Yala

-Accommodations: 2 nights Cinnamon Wild Yala.
-Included meals: Breakfast & dinner.
+2 nights Cinnamon Wild Yala.
+Breakfast & dinner.

 - View the Ravana waterfalls

-Full Day Itinerary: After breakfast, depart for Yala.
-Along the way stop to view the Ravana Falls (popularly known as Ravana Ella), a popular sightseeing attraction and is considered one of the widest falls in the country.
-The waterfall, measuring approximately 82 ft. in height, cascades from an oval-shaped, concave, rock outcrop.
-During the local wet season, the waterfall is said to resemble an areca flower with withering petals.
-The falls were named after the legendary King Ravana, who is connected to the famous Indian epic, the Ramayana.
-According to legend, it is said that Ravana (the king of Sri Lanka at the time) had kidnaped Princess Sita, and had hidden her in the caves behind the waterfall, now known as the Ravana Ella Cave.
+Full Day Itinerary: After breakfast, depart for Yala, home of one of the largest national parks in all of Sri Lanka.
+Along the way stop to view the Ravana Falls (popularly known as Ravana Ella), a popular attraction considered one of the widest falls in the country.
+The falls were named after King Ravana of the famous Indian epic, the Ramayana.
+According to legend, Ravana (the king of Sri Lanka at the time) had kidnaped Princess Sita, and had hidden her in the caves behind the waterfall, now known as the Ravana Ella Cave.